Over the years we have found these guidelines helpful to creating and maintaining a safe,

 Please dress modestly to be sensitive to Cambodian culture and respect the community learning environment.
 It is okay for women to wear a sports bra during yoga class or in the Pool Area, but not in other public spaces.
 For men it is okay to go shirtless during yoga class and at the pool, but you must wear a shirt at all other times.
 Be especially mindful when you go out to explore the village or visit the local Pagodas.

-It is expected that all guests will stay on Campus the entire time during your retreat in order to get the most out of the program.
+It is strongly recommended to stay on Campus during your retreat in order to get the most out of the program.
 Hariharalaya is a tropical oasis, giving you the space to breathe, to establish a healthy rhythm, to explore your creativity, and childlike playfulness.
 Leaving the centre to can disrupt the process and there will be plenty of time on the weekend to explore Siem Reap and the Angkor Temples.

 We do not provide or allow for the consumption of coffee at the retreat center.
-We provide fresh ginger and local herbs for tea, but you may want to bring some more herbal tea along with you.
+We provide fresh ginger and local herbs for tea.
+We also have homemade Kambocha, local Kefir, natural aloe juice and coconuts for sale during retreat.

 We have a strict Digital Detox Policy and it has been at the core of our program and approach to learning and reconnecting with the creativity of the present moment.
 In order to reconnect with ourselves, with our hearts, with our breath, with our creativity, with our essence, it is so important to disconnect from all the fear, distraction and over stimulation coming from the digital noise.

-Before lunch and dinner we gather for a meal circle around the table to share poetry and inspiration, honor the cycle of life and to make announcements.
+Before breakfast, lunch and dinner we gather for a meal circle around the table to share poetry and inspiration, honor the cycle of life and to make announcements.
 The lunch circle starts directly after Fitness Class and the dinner starts directly after evening meditation.
 Please come straight to the circle so we don’t have to wait for you.
 There will be time after to wash your hands and use the toilet.
-We do not have a breakfast circle, as we are in silence.
-Breakfast is ready at 9am after morning practice.

 Our food is vegan, gluten free and prepared with love from fresh products from the local market.
 There is plenty of food – enough for seconds or thirds